varneberg/Cheat-Sheets/ejpt.md

 - Broadcast MAC address
   - A frame with this address is delivered to all the hosts in the local network

+#### 2.4.1 Switches

+- Switches works with mac adresses
+- Multiple interfaces
+- Forwarding table
+- Learns of new hosts dynamically by inspecting packet headers

+#### 2.4.2 Forwarding tables

+- Content addressable memory table(CAM)
+- Contains:
+  - MAC addresses
+  - Interface tied to MAC addresses and a time to live(TTL)
+- Stored in the devices RAM, and is constantly refreshed
+- TTL is how long an entry will stay in the table
+- TTL is important because CAM's have finite sizes
+- Source MAC addresses are compared in the to the entries in the CAM table for all packets
+  - If source is not in the table, the switch will add a new MAC interface binding in the table
+  - If it exists in the table, TTL is updated
+  - Updates if MAC is bound to another interface

+#### 2.4.3 Forwarding

+- To forward a packet:
+  1. Switch reads destination MAC address of frame
+  2. Looks in the CAM table
+  3. Forwards to corresponding interface
+  4. If no entry with that MAC address, the switch forwards the frame to all interfaces

+#### 2.4.4 Address Resolution Protocol(ARP)

+- Makes hosts able to build correct IP address - MAC address bindings

+- Host A wants to send traffic to B, but only knows the IP address of B:
+  1. A builds an ARP request containing the IP of B and FF:FF:FF:FF as destination MAC address.
+This makes the switch forward it to all hosts
+  2. Every host recieves the requests
+  3. B replies with an ARP reply to A, telling it's MAC
+  4. A then saves the the IP-MAC in its ARP cache

+#### 2.4.5 Hubs

+- Just repeaters forwarding packets by repeating the electrical signal it recieves

+### 2.5 TPC/UDP

+- Transmission control protocol
+- User datagram protcol

+- IP protocol suite using TCP is called TCP/IP
+- Characteristics of TCP and UDP:
+  - TCP:
+    - Lower throughput
+    - Connection oriented
+    - Guarantees delievry
+  - UDP:
+    - Better throughput
+    - Connectionless
+    - Does not guarantee packet delivry

+#### 2.5.1 Ports

+- Used to identify single network process on a machine
+- **IP** : **Port**
+  - 0.0.0.0:80

+#### 2.5.2 TCP and UDP Headers

+- Two fields
+  - Source
+  - Destination ports
+- Tells the server or client what port to use

+#### 2.5.3 TCP Three Way Handshake

+- Header fiels involved:
+  - Sequence number
+  - Acknowledgment number
+  - SYN and ACK flags

+- Procedure:
+  1. Client sends TCP packet with SYN flag enabled and a random sequence number
+  2. Server responds with SYN and ACK flags set, and a random sequence number
+     - ACK number is always an increment of recieved SYN
+  3. Client completes synchronization by sending ACK

+### 2.6 Firewalls and Network Defence

+#### 2.6.1 Firewalls

+- Software filtering packets
+- Access control on different layers of the OSI model
+- Filters according to rules:
+  - Source IP
+  - Destination IP
+  - Protocol
+  - Source port
+  - Destination port
+  - etc..

+- Packet filters inspects headers to determine what to do:
+  - Allow
+  - Drop - No notifying to server
+  - Deny - Notifying server

+- **Problem**: Headers give no information on content data of packet

+- Attack example:
+  - Company hosts a web server
+  - Firewall allows all incoming traffic from internet and direct it to port 80
+  - Application exploits go through because firewall can not see the difference between web browsing and web exploit
+//TODO

 ### 2.7 DNS